matteodigii/ACTAM-Project/README.md

 **Save**

 With this button you can save your pedalboard status and then name with something cool.
-You just made a preset, fun right?
+You just made a preset, fun indeed!

 **Delete**